Exploring the human experience.

-The Department of History and Political Science offers majors and minors in History, Political Science and Public Administration, a major in Global Studies and a minor in Legal Studies/Pre-Law.
+The Department of History and Political Science offers majors and minors in History, Political Science, a major in Global Studies and a minor in Legal Studies/Pre-Law.
 Read more.

 The Department currently has six full-time historians and three full-time political scientists.
 As teacher-scholars, we value undergraduate education in a liberal arts context and are actively engaged in scholarship in our fields.
 For the faculty’s research and teaching interests, see the Faculty profiles page.